blomadam/blomadam.github.io/_posts/2017-4-4-Project-2-Music-Charts.md

 title: Project 2 - Music Charts
 ---

-This week I am looking at the Billboard top 100 most popular songs for roughly the entire year 2000.
-As with any project, the steps to a good analysis are:
+This week I am looking at the Billboard top 100 most popular songs from the year 2000.
+As with any project, I followed the following steps during my analysis:

 1. Understand the structure of your data set
 2. Clean and transform your data set